compsysmed/academic-kickstart/content/authors/amrei_menzel/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- BSc Students
+- MSc Students
 - Members

-weight: 3
+weight: 17
 ---

-I'm a bioinformatics bachelor student at the TUM and the LMU.
-I joined the Chair of Experimental Bioinformatics for my bachelor's thesis on drug repurposing using transcription factor and drug perturbation data.
+I am a master student of bioinformatics at TUM and LMU.
+I joined the Chair of Experimental Bioinformatics to write my master thesis in the field of genetic statistics, which is mainly about identifying linkage disequilibrium patterns in biological networks.